Jim Hacker

-James George Hacker, Baron Hacker of Islington, KG, PC, BSc (Lond.), Hon.
-D. Phil (Oxon.)
-(18 June 1927 – 4 November 1995) is a fictional character in the 1980s British sitcom Yes Minister and its sequel, Yes, Prime Minister.
-He is the Minister of the (fictional) Department of Administrative Affairs, and later the Prime Minister.
-He was portrayed by Paul Eddington in the original show.
-In the 2013 revival a new version of Hacker was portrayed by David Haig.
+James George Hacker, Baron Hacker of Islington, KG, PC, BSc (LSE), Hon.
+D.Phil.
+(Oxon.) is a fictional character in the 1980s British sitcom Yes Minister and Yes, Prime Minister.
+He is the minister of the fictional Department of Administrative Affairs, and later Prime Minister of the United Kingdom.
+He was portrayed originally by Paul Eddington, with David Haig taking on the part for the 2013 revival.

 Fictional biography

 Before Yes Minister

-Hacker attended the London School of Economics (around 25 years before his appointment to the Cabinet) and graduated with a third class honours degree.
-He had a career in political research, university lecturing and journalism - including editorship of a publication named Reform - and was elected as a Member of Parliament, initially serving as a backbencher.
+Hacker attended the London School of Economics (around 25 years before his appointment to the cabinet) and graduated with a third class honours degree.
+He had a career in political research, university lecturing and journalism – including editorship of a publication named Reform – and was elected as a Member of Parliament, initially serving as a backbencher.

 While his party was in opposition, Hacker served for seven years as Shadow Minister of Agriculture.
 During an internal contest for leadership of his party, Hacker ran the campaign of his colleague Martin Walker, but this was unsuccessful, leaving Hacker with a strained relationship with the party leader.

 Yes Minister

 When Hacker was in his late 40s, his party won a general election victory, with Hacker himself being re-elected in the Birmingham East constituency with an increased majority.
-Hacker expected to be appointed Minister of Agriculture, due to his extensive knowledge of the subject, but the Civil Service, for the same reason, encouraged the new Prime Minister to appoint him elsewhere.
+Hacker expected to be appointed Minister of Agriculture, due to his extensive knowledge of the subject, but the Civil Service, for the same reason, encouraged the new prime minister to appoint him elsewhere.
 Hacker was appointed Minister of Administrative Affairs.
-The Department of Administrative Affairs (DAA) was described by a commentator as a "political graveyard", implying the Prime Minister may have chosen it as an act of revenge.
+The Department of Administrative Affairs (DAA) was described by a commentator as a "political graveyard", implying the Prime Minister may have chosen it as an act of revenge, likely due to Hacker's management of the Prime Minister's rival's campaign during their party's last leadership election.

 Hacker worked with the ministry's Permanent Secretary, Sir Humphrey Appleby, who as a senior civil servant tries to control the ministry and the minister himself, and his own Principal Private Secretary, Bernard Woolley.

-Hacker had been helped in his re-election by political adviser Frank Wiesel, saying of him, "I depend on him more than anyone."
-Initially Hacker brought Wiesel with him to the DAA, but his presence was resented by the civil servants, who referred to him as "the weasel".
-Eventually Hacker and Wiesel came to conflict when Wiesel proposed reforming the quango system, as he put it, "ending the scandal of ministerial patronage".
+Hacker had been helped in his re-election by political adviser Frank Weisel, saying of him, "I depend on him more than anyone."
+Initially Hacker brought Weisel with him to the DAA, but his presence was resented by the civil servants, who referred to him as "the weasel" (derived from an obstinate mispronunciation of the name Weisel, which Frank often corrects on screen).
+Eventually Hacker and Weisel came to conflict when Weisel proposed reforming the quango system, as he put it, "ending the scandal of ministerial patronage".
 Sir Humphrey arranged a situation where Hacker could avoid a scandal only by appointing an unqualified candidate to chair such a quango.
-When Hacker agreed, Wiesel was disgusted and threatened to go to the press, but instead accepted Hacker's offer of heading a well compensated "super-quango" on the abolition of quangos.
+When Hacker agreed, Weisel was disgusted and threatened to go to the press, but instead accepted Hacker's offer of heading a well compensated "super-quango" on the abolition of quangos.
 This left Hacker to be advised entirely by civil servants for the remainder of his time at the DAA.